 - (i) Basic Application Materials.
 All items set forth in Section X.XX, Basic Application Materials. - (ii) Written Narrative.
 A written narrative shall be submitted addressing all of the following items and any other information: - a.
 A general written narrative describing the purpose of the project; - b.
 Explanation of the request(s) and justification for why the standard for which an adjustment is being requested is unable to be met; - c.
 Any efforts the applicant or property owner has made to meet the minimum standards; - d.
 Justification for the request and how the request is the minimum required standard(s); and - e.
-Description of how the request meets each of the criterion set forth in Section X.XX, Approval Criteria.
+Description of how the request meets each of the criterion set forth in Section X.XX, Approval Criteria. - (iii) Site Improvement Plan - a.

-- a.
 All existing, required, and proposed dimensional standards clearly depicting the location and increase of the administrative adjustment request. - b.
-A table identifying the required standard(s) and the numerical value being requested by the administrative adjustment.

-(iv) Additional Requirements

-a.
-Any additional information that may be reasonably requested by the Town Manager or designee and determined to be necessary to enable an adequate and comprehensive evaluation of the application.
+A table identifying the required standard(s) and the numerical value being requested by the administrative adjustment. - (iv) Additional Requirements - a.
+Any additional information that may be reasonably requested by the Town Manager or designee and determined to be necessary to enable an adequate and comprehensive evaluation of the application. - (d) Completeness Review and review the application for conformance with the requirements and standards of this Municipal Code.